dmckinnon/dmckinnon.github.io/_posts/2022-08-30-Stormbreaker.markdown

 ![First attempt](/assets/stormbreaker/axe_writing.jpg)

 Unfortunately, I must have ...
 I'm not sure really, stetched?
 Angled?
 Mismeasured something somewhere?
-I did something wrong, and they didn't align at the blade edge - off by about 10mm.
+I did something wrong, and the raised lines didn't align at the blade edge - off by about 10mm.
 Not a huge error, only noticeable when looking head on, but still, an egregious error that was easy to avoid.
+It's difficult to see in this picture but I've tried to point it out with arrows:

 ![First attempt](/assets/stormbreaker/errors.jpg)